Pteropoda: Distribution

 Pteropods are found in all major oceans, usually 0–10 m below the ocean surface and in all levels of latitude.
 Pteropods can be found lower than 10 meters, but in less amounts in terms of biomass, however, pteropod distribution is more spread out deeper based on findings.
 This can be explained as Pteropods from tropical areas become more common in deeper areas.
 They are not found commonly in the deep sea, in fact, few live lower than 500 meters below sea level.
 Continental shelves, areas containing many opportunities for nutrients, and productivity are locations in which Pteropods are usually populous, according to patterns in data.
-Springtime is a peak season for pteropoda, as they reach higher populations, though data shows that pteropoda south of the equator are less abundant seasonally.
-In addition, current data suggests that 93% of the world's pteropods are part of the Thecosomata family, while the 7% are Gymnosomata.
+Springtime is a peak season for Pteropoda, as they reach higher populations, though data shows that Pteropoda south of the equator are less abundant seasonally.
+In addition, current data suggests that 93% of the world's pteropods are part of the Thecosomata suborder, while the 7% are Gymnosomata.